-In addition to the awards mentioned, in 2018 he was named Universal Spaniard by Fundación Independiente, given the Silver Cross of Merit of the Guardia Civil (2018), and appointed as an Honorary Member of the Spanish Institute of Engineering; in 2016 he received the Medal of Honour of the Royal National Academy of Medicine; in 2014 he was distinguished by Queen Elizabeth II with the title Commander of the Most Excellent Order of the British Empire; in 2013 he was awarded the Gold Medal of the City of Salamanca; in 2011 he received the title of Lagun Onari (Friend of the Basques) bestowed by the Basque Government; in 2010 he was appointed as a member of GlobalScot, an international Scottish government network of business leaders who are most keenly committed to the economic development of Scotland; in 2009 he was awarded the Gold Medal of the Province of Salamanca and was named Consul of Bilbao by the Bilbao Chamber of Commerce, Industry and Shipping; and in 2007 he was awarded the Police Merit medal.
-Mr Francisco Martínez Corcoles Business CEO Alicante, Spain, 1956 He is currently the Business CEO (consejero-director general de los negocios) of the Iberdrola group, chair of Iberdrola España, S.A. and a member of the board of the country subholding company in Mexico, Iberdrola México, S.A. de C.V.
+Commerce and was awarded the 2008 International Economy Prize by Fundación Cristóbal Gabarrón.
+In 2006 he was named Best CEO of the Year at the Platts Global Energy Awards.
+He was given the Award for Best CEO in Investor Relations by IR Magazine for three years in a row (2003-2005).
+Mr Francisco Martínez Córcoles Business CEO Alicante, Spain, 1956.
+Other current positions and professional activities He is the Business CEO of the Iberdrola group, chair of Iberdrola España, S.A. and of Iberdrola Energía Internacional, S.A.U. and a member of the board of the country subholding company in Mexico, Iberdrola México, S.A. de C.V.
 He is also a member of Merit of the National Association of Engineers of the Escuela Técnica Superior de Ingeniería (ICAI).
 Academic training Industrial Engineer specialising in Electricity from the ICAI (Universidad Pontificia Comillas, Madrid) and Master in Business Management from IESE Business School (Universidad de Navarra).
 Noteworthy experience in the energy and industrial engineering sector He worked at Compañía Sevillana de Electricidad, S.A. before joining Hidroeléctrica Española, S.A. and (after the merger with Iberduero, S.A.)
-Iberdrola, S.A., where he has been director of the Production Market, director of the Wholesale Energy Markets Business Unit, and general director of the Liberalised Energy Business of the Group, with overall responsibility for all of the Wholesale, Retail and Energy Management businesses of the Iberdrola group.
+Iberdrola, S.A., where he has been director of the Production Market, director of the Wholesale Energy Markets Business Unit, and general director of the Liberalised Energy business of the Group, with overall responsibility for all of the Wholesale, Retail and Energy Management businesses of the Iberdrola group.
 In June 2014 he was appointed Business CEO of the Iberdrola group, with overall responsibility for all of the group's businesses throughout the world.

-He has also held the position of chair of Elektro Holding, S.A., of Iberdrola Generación, S.A., of Iberdrola Generación México, S.A. de C.V. and of Scottish Power Generation Holdings Ltd. and has been a member of the board of Compañía Operadora del Mercado Eléctrico Español, S.A., Elcogas, S.A. and Iberdrola Ingeniería y Construcción, S.A.
+He has also held the position of chair of Elektro Holding, S.A., of Iberdrola Generación, S.A.U., of Iberdrola Generación México, S.A. de C.V. and of Scottish Power Generation Holdings Ltd. and has been a member of the board of Compañía Operadora del Mercado Eléctrico Español, S.A., Elcogas, S.A. and Iberdrola Ingeniería y Construcción, S.A.U.